 Malone grew up on the shores of the St. Lawrence River.
 He was a well-rounded athlete, playing Hockey, lacrosse and baseball as a boy.
-At 17, he played with the Quebec City Crescents in his first organized Hockey game.
+He played Hockey for his local parish - Club Columbia, in the church league.

-Malone broke in at the age of 19 for the Quebec Bulldogs of the Eastern Canada Hockey Association in the 1909 season, scoring eight goals in 12 games.
-The next season the NHA formed, but Quebec was left out of the loop, so he played for the Waterloo Colts in the Ontario Professional Hockey League.
+Malone, at the age of 19 started playing for the Quebec Bulldogs of the Eastern Canada Hockey Association in the 1909 season, scoring eight goals in 12 games.
+The next season the National Hockey Association / NHA formed, but Quebec was left out of the loop, so he played for the Waterloo Colts in the Ontario Professional Hockey League.

-Rejoining Quebec in 1911, Malone was named the team captain and so served for the Bulldogs' seven NHA seasons.
+Rejoining Quebec in 1911, Malone was named the team captain and so served for the Bulldogs for the next six NHA seasons.
 Centering linemates such as Eddie Oatman and Tommy Marks.

 Malone led the Bulldogs to the Stanley Cup championships in 1912 and 1913 - rampaging for a career-best nine goals in a March 8, 1913 Stanley Cup challenge match against the Sydney Miners or "Millionaires" - while recording the remarkable scoring feat of 43 goals in 20 games in 1913.

 His brother Jeff Malone also played for Quebec in 1913 when they won the Stanley Cup.

 In 1916-17 Malone scored 41 goals in 19 games for the NHA Quebec Bulldogs, including eight goals in one game during that league’s final season.